MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/testing-on-console.md

 ---
-title: Testing on Xbox One Console
+title: Testing on the Xbox One console
 description: Testing Xbox Live services on the Xbox One console. ms.date: 08/15/2018 ms.topic: article